SeanS-code/fin-tracker/README.md

 ## Future Developments

 - CSS
-- package project with pyproject.toml
+- Package project with pyproject.toml
 - Add a frontend framework
 - Testing files for the API
 - Containerizing the application